Beloit Society for Learning Unlimited

 Description:

-Join Deb Lynch and her students for a tour of Beloit College's Greenhouse, which houses 35+ families and 70+ individual plants.
+Join Deb Lynch and her students for a tour of Beloit College's Greenhouse, which houses 35+ plant families and 70+ individual plants.
 We'll talk with students who help maintain the greenhouse space and plant collection for research and teaching purposes.
 Our conversations may touch upon the propagation, growth, and maintenance of plants.
-Deb has worked with the College's plant collection for more than 20 years.
+Deb has worked with the College's plant collection for more than 30 years.

 When: